strobsi/coronamail/README.md

-# coronamail
+# Mail2Me

-CoronaMail allows you to send yourself a message for the time after CoVid-19
+Mail2Me allows you to send a mail to yourself in the future.